-U.S and European regulators reviewing safety of heartburn drugs like Zantac
+U.S. and European regulators reviewing safety of heartburn drugs like Zantac

 “We’re going to have to be more vigilant,” Woodcock said.
 “I think you’ll see tests added at the appropriate point during the manufacturing.”

-Blood pressure and heart failure medicines such as valsartan, the generic version of Novartis AG’s Diovan, have been recalled by drugmakers such as Mylan NV, Teva Pharmaceutical Industries and Novartis’ Sandoz, as the drugs have been found to contain probable carcinogens.
+Blood pressure and heart failure medicines such as valsartan, the generic version of Novartis AG’s (NOVN.S) Diovan, have been recalled by drugmakers such as Mylan NV (MYL.O), Teva Pharmaceutical Industries (TEVA.TA) and Novartis’ Sandoz, as the drugs have been found to contain probable carcinogens.

-Reporting by Michael Erman in New York; Additional reporting by Manojna Maddipatla in Bengaluru; Editing by Shinjini Ganguli and Dan Grebler
+Reporting by Michael Erman in New York; Additional reporting by Manojna Maddipatla in Bengaluru; Editing by Shinjini Ganguli, Dan Grebler and David Gregorio